 Aegisub was the go-to subtitle editor for over a decade — especially in the anime fansubbing community.
 It's free, open source, and has powerful ASS/SSA styling tools that no other free editor matched.
-But the last official release was in 2014, and on modern macOS, it's increasingly unreliable.
+After a long quiet stretch it's active again — version 3.4.2 shipped in January 2025 — but on Mac it ships only as an unsigned build (you have to bypass Gatekeeper to run it), and it's still a purely manual editor without the AI tooling modern subtitle work expects.

-If you've been dealing with Aegisub crashes on your Mac, or searching for "Aegisub alternative" because you need features it never had (AI transcription, translation, burn-in), this guide compares Aegisub with GeekLink — a native macOS subtitle editor built for modern workflows.
+If you're searching for "Aegisub alternative" because you need features it never had (AI transcription, translation, burn-in), this guide compares Aegisub with GeekLink — a native macOS subtitle editor built for modern workflows.

 At its peak, Aegisub was unmatched for manual subtitle editing: advanced ASS/SSA styling (fonts, colors, positioning, karaoke effects), audio waveform display for precise timing, and a real-time preview of styled subtitles.
 For anime fansubbers and subtitle professionals who already have transcribed text and just need to time and style it, these tools were — and in some cases still are — best in class.